-1. With regard to universality of the Rome Statute,

-(a) endorses the recommendations of the report of the Bureau on the Plan of action for achieving universality and full implementation of the Rome Statute; and

-(b) requests the Bureau to continue to monitor the implementation of the Plan of action for achieving universality and full implementation of the Rome Statute and to report thereon to the Assembly at its nineteenth session;

-2. With regard to the Agreement on Privileges and Immunities, requests the Bureau to continue to support the ratification of the Agreement;

-3. With regard to cooperation,

-(a) urges the Bureau, through The Hague Working Group, to continue the discussions on the proposals resulting from the seminar of the co-facilitation held in The Hague on 7 November 2018 entitled "Arrests: a key challenge in the fight against impunity";

-(b) requests the Bureau, through its Working Groups, to continue the discussions on voluntary framework agreements or arrangements, and to report thereon to the Assembly at its nineteenth session;

-(c) invites the Bureau, through its Working Groups, to discuss the feasibility of establishing a coordinating mechanism of national authorities;

-(d) invites the Court to continue improving its practice in transmitting specific, complete and timely requests for cooperation and assistance, including by considering consultations with the State Party concerned when necessary;

-(e) requests the Bureau, through its Working Groups, to speed up its review of the implementation of the 66 recommendations on cooperation adopted by States Parties in 2007, in close cooperation with the Court, where appropriate;

-(f) requests the Bureau to maintain a facilitation of the Assembly of States Parties for cooperation to consult with States Parties, the Court, other interested States, relevant organizations and non-governmental organizations in order to further strengthen cooperation with the Court;

-(g) requests the Bureau, through the facilitation on cooperation, bearing in mind the process launched for the review and the strengthening of the Court, to examine the issues and challenges related to cooperation, with a view to identify concrete measures and follow-up action in order to address those challenges and to report thereon to the Assembly at its nineteenth session;

-(h) requests the Court to continue to submit an updated report on cooperation to the Assembly at its annual session and to present in that report disaggregated data over the responses provided by States Parties, including highlighting the main challenges;

-(i) mandates the Bureau, through its Working Groups, to continue discussions on cooperation on financial investigations and the freezing and seizing of assets as set out in the Declaration of Paris;
+- 1. With regard to universality of the Rome Statute, - a) endorses the recommendations of the report of the Bureau on the Plan of action for achieving universality and full implementation of the Rome Statute; 1 and - b) requests the Bureau to continue to monitor the implementation of the Plan of action for achieving universality and full implementation of the Rome Statute and to report thereon to the Assembly at its twenty-first session; - 2.
+With regard to the Agreement on Privileges and Immunities, requests the Bureau to continue to support the ratification of the Agreement; - 3.
+With regard to cooperation, - a) urges the Bureau, through The Hague Working Group, to continue the discussions on the proposals resulting from the seminar of the co-facilitation held in The Hague on 7 November 2018 entitled "Arrests: a key challenge in the fight against impunity"; - b) requests the Bureau, through its Working Groups, to continue the discussions on voluntary framework agreements or arrangements, and to report thereon to the Assembly at its twenty-first session; - invites the Bureau, through its Working Groups, to discuss the feasibility of establishing a coordinating mechanism of national authorities; - d) invites the Bureau, through its Working Groups, to continue to strengthen the relationship between the United Nations and its agencies and entities, including for capacity building, the ICC and States Parties, to foster cooperation with the Court; - e) invites the Court to continue improving its practice in transmitting specific, complete and timely requests for cooperation and assistance, including by considering consultations with the State Party concerned when necessary; - f) encourages the Bureau, through its Working Groups, to continue its review of the implementation of the 66 recommendations on cooperation adopted by States Parties in 2007,2 in close cooperation with the Court, where appropriate; - g) requests the Bureau to maintain a facilitation of the Assembly of States Parties for cooperation to consult with States Parties, the Court, other interested States, relevant organizations and non-governmental organizations in order to further strengthen cooperation with the Court; - h) requests the Bureau, through the facilitation on cooperation, in accordance with the resolution on the Review of the International Criminal Court3 and the Review Mechanism's Comprehensive Action Plan4, to continue to assess the recommendations related to cooperation and their follow-up including their implementation as appropriate, and to report thereon to the Assembly at its twenty-first session; - i) requests the Court to continue to submit an updated report on cooperation to the Assembly at its annual session, containing disaggregated data over the responses provided by States Parties, including highlighting the main challenges; - j) mandates the Bureau, through its Working Groups, to continue discussions on cooperation on financial investigations and the freezing and seizing of assets as set out in the Declaration of Paris, including by continuing the work to further develop the secured digital platform;

+2 ICC-ASP/6/Res.2, annex II.

+3 ICC-ASP/19/Res.7.

+4 https://asp.icc-cpi.int/iccdocs/asp_docs/ASP20/RM-Comprehensive Action Plan-ENG.pdf.

+ICC-ASP/20/L.6

+Advance version

-(j) requests the President of the Assembly to continue to engage actively and constructively with all relevant stakeholders in accordance with the Assembly procedures relating to non-cooperation, both to prevent instances of non-cooperation and to follow up on any matter of non-cooperation referred by the Court to the Assembly;
+k) requests the President of the Assembly to continue to engage actively and constructively with all relevant stakeholders in accordance with the Assembly procedures relating to non-cooperation, both to prevent instances of non-cooperation and to follow up on any matter of non-cooperation referred by the Court to the Assembly;